bercowskya/MastodonAnalysis/README.md

 * coordinate units ($ \mu $ m, mm, etc.)

 ### Class ```csv_features```:
 This class allows you to obtain all the information that comes in the .csv files (-vertices and -edges) that are generated with Mastodon once you have computed the features in Mastodon and saved the results in the .csv format.
+The file called name-vertices.csv contains all the information concerning each individual spot.

 The list of the outcomes are:

 * number of links per spot